WagnerAG/checkmk_fortigate/README.md

     - CORS Allow Origin: `False`
     - Trusted Hosts: `True` &rarr; enter the `IP OF YOUR CHECKMK INSTANCE`

 ### Configure the special agent

 1. Install the plugin via Extensions
+2. Create a password under `Setup` &rarr; `General` &rarr; `Passwords`
-2. Search for FortiOS special angent and configure a rule
+3. Search for FortiOS special angent and configure a rule
-3. Confirgure the rule for your needs:
+4. Adjust the rule according to your requirements:
-    - API Token: `TOKEN YOU CREATED ABOVE`
+    - API Token: choose `From password store`; select the password you just created
-    - Port: 8443 is default
+    - Port: `8443` is default
-    - SSL certificate checking: it's recommended to trust the certificate via CheckMK and not to deactivate the checks!
+    - Certificate Verification: Specify if the certificate should be validated
+    - Number of retries: retry attempts made by the special agent
-    - Timeout: you may leave at default value, please increase in case of slow WAN
+    - Timeout for connection: you may leave at default value, please increase in case of slow WAN

 ### DCD Configuration for Network Switches

 To have the piggyback data delivered, the DCD must be set up.

 Go to `Setup` &rarr; `DCD` (dynamic configuration daemon)
-- Title: `local`
+- Title: `<DCD configuration name>`
-- SIte: `cmk`
+- Site: `<CheckMK site>`
 - Connector type: `Piggyback data`
 - Sync interval: `1min`
-- Create hosts in: `Main`
+- Create hosts in: `<Folder for piggyback hosts>`
 - Discovery services during creation: `Selected`

 ### Configure Inventory Rule